dmdavids/SymptomManagementServer/README.md

 <p>
 Coursera Mobile Cloud Computing with Android Capstone REST Spring Server project 2014</p>
 <p>
 This is the cloud server for the Capstone project course in the Coursera Mobile Cloud Computing with Android (MoCCA) Specialization, which is the first Capstone course offered on the Coursera platform.
-The Capstone started the week of Oct 5th, 2014 with the final submission due November 30th, 2014.</p>
+The Capstone started the week of Oct 5th, 2014 with the final submission due November 30th, 2014.
+Final evaluations were completed on 12-12-14.</p>
-<p>The deliverables included this Java Spring Server along with an Android app.
-The Android source for this project alnog with detailed documentation (pdf and video) for this project and for the app can be found in the App's repository at</p>
+<p>The deliverables included this Java Spring Server and a related Android app.
+The Android source for this project along with detailed documentation (pdf and video) for this project and for the app can be found in the App's repository at</p>
 <p> https://github.com/dmdavids/SymptomManagementApp</p>
 <p>
 The Capstone MOOC gives Signature Track students who passed all previous MOOCs in the MoCCA Specialization “with Distinction” an opportunity to integrate and demonstrate the knowledge they acquired across the three earlier content area MOOCs.
 Participation in this Capstone course was by invitation only.